 Using an electric log splitter

 Not all electric log splitters are capable of performing this task effectively.
 An important part of splitting kindling effectively is the use of the duocut blade and the ram stop.
 The ram stop lets you set the ram further forward, this means you’re not waiting the full travel time for the wood to split.
+I’d recommend also taking a look at our guide for selecting the right power tonnage on your electric log splitter.

 The duocut blade also shortens this process by splitting the kindling from both sides at the same time.